vikrambindal/jumo-coding-assignment/README.md

 2. Through DevOps, scaling can be achieved by net result of using container orchestration, load balancer.
 3. The choice of Spring framework for the application makes it easy to integrated with other tools in the Spring framework that provide integration options for plethora of systems.
 4. On its own, it can also serve as a micro-service which can be used by other services within the companie's eco-system.

+Quality Control:
+1. Unit testing is performed with tests in test folder